dazlab/64-DOS/README.md

 in building a modern DOS from the ground up (as much as I would love such a project to exist), the simplest solution I could think of was to utilise the Linux kernel and build on top of it a custom DOS-like command shell.

 **This is a conceptual experiment.
-I don't really know what utility it has, or where one could go with the idea.***
+I don't really know what utility it has, or how far one could go with the idea.**

 ### Current Features
 The system currently boots into the command shell and provides a suite of DOS builtins, written in C: